Search | Directories | Reference Tools

 Universal Design

 To make your department or institution welcoming and accessible to everyone, employ principles of universal design (UD).
-Universal design means that rather than designing your facility and services for the average user, you design them for people with a broad range of abilities, ages, reading levels, learning styles, languages, cultures, and other characteristics.
+Universal design means that rather than designing your facility and services for the average user, you design for people with a broad range of abilities, ages, reading levels, learning styles, languages, cultures, and other characteristics.
 Keep in mind that students, staff, faculty, and visitors may have characteristics that are not defined as disabilities, but may limit their ability to access physical spaces or information.
 These people could be short, tall, poor readers, left-handed, or speak a different language.
-Preparing your campus to be accessible to them will make it more usable by everyone and minimize the need for special accommodations.
-Make sure everyone feels welcome, and can
+Preparing your campus to

 A Process for Universal Design

 Key considerations to address when applying UD to a physical space at an institution of higher education are to plan ahead and to keep in mind the diversity of the campus community at all stages of a project.
-The following steps outline a process for the application of UD to physical spaces.
+The following steps outline

 Appearance

-Make decisions that foster a campus climate that is inclusive of all students, staff, faculty, and visitors.
+Design the space to foster a campus climate that is inclusive of all students, staff, faculty, and visitors.

-Entrances and Routes of Travel
+Entrances, and Routes of Travel

-__ Provide sensors to automatically open exterior doors.
+• Do sensors automatically open exterior doors?

 Fixtures and Furniture